 As an early-stage growth company, the Company has incurred substantial net losses since inception.
-As of June 30, 2024, the Company had unrestricted cash totaling \$7.1 million.
-The Company has incurred recurring losses and negative cash flows since inception and has an accumulated deficit of \$129.6 million as of June 30, 2024.
-For the six months ended June 30, 2024, the Company used approximately \$11.2 million of cash in operations.
-The Company's liquidity will depend on the ability to generate substantial Claims recovery income and Claims recovery services income in the near future, the timing and amount of which is uncertain, as well as its ability to secure funding from additional third-party capital sources.
+As of September 30, 2024, the Company had unrestricted cash totaling \$4.7 million.
+The Company has incurred recurring losses and negative cash flows since inception and has an accumulated deficit of \$159.4 million as of September 30, 2024.
+For the nine months ended September 30, 2024, the Company used approximately \$17.9 million of cash in operations.
+The Company's liquidity will depend on the ability to generate substantial revenue in the near future, the timing and amount of which is uncertain, as well as its ability to secure funding from additional third-party capital sources.
 The Company's principal liquidity needs have been working capital, debt service, and Claims financing obligations.

-The Company anticipates sources of liquidity to include the Working Capital Credit Facility and the Yorkville SEPA as disclosed in Note 10, Claims Financing Obligations and Notes Payable, and has taken several actions to address liquidity concerns, including actions enumerated below.
+The Company anticipates sources of liquidity to include the Working Capital Credit Facility and the Yorkville SEPA as disclosed in Note 10, Claims Financing Obligations and Notes Payable, in the notes to the financial statements included within this Quarterly Report, and has taken several actions to address liquidity concerns, including the actions enumerated below.
 However, as discussed further below, the Company has concluded management's plans were not sufficient to alleviate the substantial doubt: